Are Artificial Food Colours Affecting Your Child’s Behaviour? What Parents Need to Know

 Stable blood sugar

-Sufficient iron, zinc and omega-3s
+Sufficient iron, zinc, and omega-3s

 Regular meal timing